asburlan01/Haskell-Quine-McCluskey-Algorithm/README.md

 # Haskell-Quine-McCluskey-Algorithm
-Haskell implementation of the Quine–McCluskey algorithm
+Haskell implementation of the Quine–McCluskey algorithm I developed during my first year in university.

 Usage: runghc qm.hs "INPUT_FILE" <br>
 Input file syntax: on the first line list variables separated by spaces, then on